eduvpn/documentation/FIREWALL.md

 ## Custom Firewall

-If you want something more complicated, you can still use the generated firewall as a base to start from.
+If you need something more complicated than the included firewall scripts can accomplish, you can still use the generated firewall as a base or start from scratch, depending exactly on your use case.

 **NOTE**: if you go down this path, make sure you remove `vpn-server-node-generate-firewall --install` from your copy of